-NanoSolder actively aligns optical components such as photonic circuits, waveguides, diode lasers and photodiodes.
+NanoSolder actively aligns optical components such as photonic circuits, waveguides, diode lasers, photodiodes, optical components and chips.
 It uses selective laser soldering for the assembly.
 Compared to gluing with subsequent curing, much shorter assembly times will be achieved by selective laser soldering.

 NanoSolder works fast and efficient.
 The optional OptoSpin brings the alignment time in the plane down to 1 second.
 This is the pre-requisite for high volume and cost-efficient production.